‘Purpose to his passing’: Why all of UW icon Jim Lambright’s organs — including his brain — were donated to his alma mater

 Lambright — who participated in 386 games with the UW football program as a player, assistant coach, defensive coordinator and head coach, more than any other person — died after a sustained battle with dementia on March 29, at age 77.
 His family suspects the dementia was caused by chronic traumatic encephalopathy (CTE), a neurodegenerative disease found in former athletes, military veterans and others with a history of repetitive brain trauma.

-Because of that, Lambright’s children — Kris and Erik Lambright — decided to donate his brain to the UW Medicine Brain Repository and Integrated Research (BRaIN) laboratory, in the hopes that it can assist medical research and improve treatment of brain injuries in the future.
+Because of that, Lambright’s children — Kris and Eric Lambright — decided to donate his brain to the UW Medicine Brain Repository and Integrated Research (BRaIN) laboratory, in the hopes that it can assist medical research and improve treatment of brain injuries in the future.

-“The first conversation that I remember (about donating their dad’s brain) is when Kris, (her husband Tim Hevly) and I were standing outside of his most recent place of living (after he died) and just talking about, ‘What do we do?’”
-Erik Lambright said in a phone interview on Wednesday.
+“The first conversation that I remember (about donating their dad’s brain) is when Kris, (her husband Tim Hevly) and I were standing outside of his most recent place of living (after he died) and just talking about, ‘What do we do?’ ” Eric Lambright said in a phone interview on Wednesday.
 “We seemed to be very much on the same page that, mentally and spiritually, he’s gone.
 So let’s do what we can now to help us understand what exactly had been going on, how much damage was there.

 “But also, we can do some good.
 And for me, at least, it was solace to know that there was some good to come out of this.
 Someone else hopefully will benefit from his passing.”